Understanding Audit Reports

 The second section of the audit report is the auditor’s opinion, which summarizes their findings based on their examination of the company and its records.
 There are three generally accepted opinions:

-• A qualified opinion: An auditor will issue a qualified opinion when they are unable to gather necessary evidence or support for one or two areas of the audit.
-For example, if a company has significant inventory and the auditors were unable to perform an observation to confirm that the actual physical inventory matches the company’s documentation, they would issue a qualified opinion.
+- A qualified opinion: An auditor will issue a qualified opinion when they are unable to gather necessary evidence or support for one or two areas of the audit.
+For example, if a company has significant inventory and the auditors are unable to perform an observation to confirm that the actual physical inventory matches the company’s documentation, they would issue a qualified opinion.

 Contact Us Today for Audit Services

-Marshall Jones has provided accounting and bookkeeping services to companies in the Atlanta area for decades.
-To learn more about how we can help your business with its next audit, contact us and schedule an appointment.
+Marshall Jones has provided audit and assurance services to companies in the Atlanta area since 1984.
+Our certified public accountants and advisors will help you achieve the technical competencies to simplify audit season.
+To learn more about how we can help your business with its next audit, contact us online.